Overview

 The project

 There are two options for an Honors in the Major project, the Research Project and the Creative Project.
-Both require some written paper and should have a title page and signature page in the traditional format for an honors thesis.
-Use this Thesis Template as a resource.
+Both require some written paper and should have a title page and signature page in the traditional format for an Honors project.
+Use this HITM Cover Page Template as a resource.
 All HITM students are encouraged to utilize built-in headings and alt text captions to make their project accessible to screen readers.

 The defense